 I grew up looking after and interacting with a wide range of animals (cats, dogs, horses, calves, pigs, a guinea pig, stick insects and more), and often roaming the moors, swamps and woods behind our house (“Brunssumerheide“) for hours (with my dog Robbie).
 It does not always look as glossy as in this photo.
 In fact, it usually does not!

-I rode horses for a while.
+I rode horses for a while in my teens.
 First, next-door as the neighbours and their relatives a few houses away along the same road had horses.
 Next, at Stal Heihof van Abdissenbosch, run by Chris and Jeannette Haazen at the time.
 (You can see Chris and Jeannette in the three videos below.
 Ever seen a horse dance?
 If not, then you really gotta watch the first video.)

-My favourite one was called “Devil”.
+My favourite was called “Devil”.
 Does not quite have the same ring in Dutch, but yes, he was a stubborn little rascal.
 I think he even pulled me into the water once, on an outdoor ride.
 There was also one called Duebe.
 That was an armchair ride.
 Quite nice every once in a while.
 Joel also was a character.
 Tested you.
 Would unexpectedly come to a halt in a corner, refuse to budge and then wait to see how you responded to that.
 The one that always bucked was Lyndon, which meant you had to take the end of the line if you rode Lyndon.